 GM = Grade Not Reported

 A Grade of I (Incomplete) will be assigned only if a student has filed a request for a grade of incomplete with the instructor and the instructor approves the grade.
-Unless the instructor submits a regular letter grade within the period of time required by the student's academic program, a grade of I or GM will automatically convert to WF or N as described below.
+Unless the instructor submits a regular letter grade within the period of time required by the student's academic program, a grade of I or GM will automatically convert to F or N as described below.

 Graduate students who are permitted to retake a class to make up a grade of Incomplete must register for the course and pay tuition as an auditor.

 Final grades are subject to revision by the instructor.
 For undergraduate students, grades of “Incomplete” can be changed until the end of the seventh week of the semester following the one in which the course was taken.
 For graduate students, grade changes can be made up to one year following the official end date of the

 A student can petition for academic review of a grade by following the procedure outlined below within 60 days from the date the grade was posted or within 30 days if the student has petitioned to graduate.
 Before appealing for a change of grade, you should first ask the instructor to explain his or her reasons for assigning the grade.
 If you are not satisfied with the explanation, you can appeal the grade as follows:

 Refer to your school's catalog for school-specific policies relating to academic standing.
 Students are responsible for meeting all department and program academic requirements to remain in good standing.

 Matriculated undergraduate students must maintain a term and cumulative GPA of at least 2.0 to remain in good standing.
 Any student whose term GPA and/or cumulative GPA falls below 2.0 will be placed on academic probation, and if GPA remains below 2.0 for two consecutive semesters, the student will be dismissed.
 Any undergraduate whose term GPA falls below 1.0 will be dismissed.